Zafar Choudhary: Career

-Book -Kashmir Conflict and Muslims of Jammu
+Kashmir Conflict and Muslims of Jammu

-Choudhary's book titled Kashmir Conflict and Muslims of Jammu (2015) addresses a historical gap in scholarship on Jammu and Kashmir.
-The story of the Muslims of Jammu, their political views, and pro-India outlook, was not known before this book was published.
+Choudhary's book, titled Kashmir Conflict and Muslims of Jammu, (2015) addresses a historical gap in scholarship on Jammu and Kashmir.
+The story of the Muslims of Jammu, their political views, and their pro-India outlook, was not known before this book was published.
 In an interview to Daily O of the India Today group, Choudhary said, the Muslims of Jammu are lost in oblivion.
 Jammu and Kashmir's leading English daily newspaper Daily Excelsior termed the book a "masterly narrative of Kashmir conflict and identity profile of Jammu Muslims".
 The Friday Times of Lahore said "Zafar's book in itself is the first of its kind, as successive historians only made passing references to the Jammu massacre.
 Its launch kick-started a fresh debate around the subject".
 In an article titled "Of the 'Other' and 'Outsider', India's leading English daily The Hindu said, "Choudhary's is an important work which will, I hope, help in addressing the impressions of Muslims of Jammu division that they are taken for granted, that the government of India, and the world, seeking to bring to final resolution the conflicts that have plagued the state of J&K over the last century, seek primarily to determine simply the views of different sections of the community residents in Kashmir."

 Rewards and recognition

 Choudhary won the State Award from the Government of Jammu and Kashmir in 2017 for his contribution in the field of journalism.
-He has also been awarded by a number of Universities, NGOs for his outstanding work in the field of journalism and research.
+He has also been awarded by a number of universities, NGOs for his outstanding work in the field of journalism and research.

-Education

-He is a graduate of the London School of Economics.